ProHaies/ShareMe/README.md

 This is a code repository for the pinterest clone using Using React, Tailwind & Sanity.

-To properly run the project you need to make account in sanity and create the blueprints in the code and then connect them.
+To properly run the project you need to make account in sanity, create the blueprints in the code and then connect them.